tdongsi/tdongsi.github.io/source/_posts/Vertica/2015-12-09-set-up-three-node-vertica-sandbox-vms-on-mac.markdown

 Root password: osboxes.org
 ```

-Note that Network connection may not work for that CentOS box.
+Note that Wired Network connection may not work for that CentOS box.
 To make it work, I added the following line to the end of my `.vmx` file based on this [link](https://www.centos.org/forums/viewtopic.php?f=47&t=47724):

 ``` plain
 ethernet0.virtualDev = "e1000"